pay-rails/pay/docs/stripe/1_overview.md

 We recommend marking subscriptions as `unpaid`.
 Pay treats this subscription as inactive.
 You can display it and allow the user to pay their outstanding invoice in order to resume their subscription.

+For metered billing, this is helpful since invoices aren't issued until the customer has used your product.
+If you allow them to resubscribe without paying the outstanding invoice, they could use your product for free.
+You should force them to pay the outstanding invoice instead of allowing them to start a new subscription.

+For standard billing, the user pre-pays for a month.
+They can resume the `unpaid` subscription or start a new subscription without over/under charging them.

 ## Next

 See [Credentials](2_credentials.md)